 See how a ‘100 Who Care’ chapter generally works in about 1 minute…but maybe replace the wine with the possibility of a hopped beverage of choice!

 Pete is the President and Founder of ActionsProve, LLC and author of Reversing Burnout.
 How to Immediately Engage Top Talent and Grow!
 A Blueprint for Professionals and Business Owners, and creator of the I.M.P.A.C.T. process.
-ActionsProve works with leaders and organizations to create greater growth and profits through more effective employee attraction, retention, and impact – both inside and outside the office.
-Pete served communities as an accomplished professional engineer for more than 20 years, Pete was a successful and accomplished civil professional engineer.
-Pete sold his engineering firm ownership to focus on designing systems to help others and their organizations grow and succeed in more relevant and effective ways.
+ActionsProve works with leaders and organizations to create greater growth and profits through better strategic planning, executive coaching, leadership and management development, performance-based employee engagement, and corporate impact design.
+Prior to founding ActionsProve, and for more than 20 years, Pete was a successful and accomplished civil professional engineer.
+Pete sold his engineering firm ownership to focus on designing systems for leaders and organizations to grow and succeed in more relevant and effective ways.
 For over 12 years, Pete has also been serving in multiple capacities in the non-profit sector to achieve both local and global impact, including as a leader with ADios Ministries based here in Southern Maine.

 Marc is a founding partner and practicing physician at Fore River Urology in South Portland.
 Marc moved to Portland from Minneapolis in 2004.
 Marc has served on medical missions and other international service trips, although his focus recently has been more local and family based.
 Marc and his family are connected with and passionate about the social service and foster care systems here in Maine.
 Marc also serves in his local church and as the Treasurer for ADios Ministries based here in Southern Maine.